A Guide To Bonaria Cemetery, Cagliari

 Giovanni Spano

-Giovanni Spano (often referred to as the Canonico Spano) is an essential figure in Sardinia’s modern history and culture.
-He was a churchman, an avid reader, scholar and archeologist, dean of Cagliari’s University.
+Giovanni Spano (often referred to as Canonico Spano) is an essential figure in Sardinia’s modern history and culture.
+He was a churchman, an avid reader, scholar and archeologist, and the dean of Cagliari’s University.
 He did many services in different areas of expertise and was respected by everyone.

-Other important people buried in Bonaria Cemetery are Ottone Baccaredda, famous Cagliari major who brought a lot of changes to the city, and Gaetano Cima, one of the biggest influences and helps in Cagliari’s urban development.
+Other important people buried in Bonaria Cemetery are Ottone Baccaredda, the most famous Cagliari major who brought a lot of changes to the city.
+You will also be able to admire the tomb of the already mentioned Gaetano Cima, one of the biggest influences and helps in Cagliari’s urban development.

 Bonaria Cemetery opening hours